pabloae/encjson/README.md

 Tech
 -----------

-Dillinger uses a number of open source projects to work properly:
+encJSON uses a number of open source projects to work properly:

 * [CryptoJS] - For the Rabbit and PBKDF2 algorithms implementation.
 * [QUnit] - To test this library.